 - 1-2 tablespoons duck fat, lard or vegetable oil

-- Put the eggs, milk into a large baking bowl and beat to mix together.
+- Put the eggs and milk into a large baking bowl and beat to mix together.
 Sift the flour over, add the salt and beat again to combine.
 The batter will be lumpy but don’t worry about that.

 - Beat again and put to one side to rest for anything from 30 minutes to several hours.
 If you think on, give it a quick mix now and again.
-Do not put in the fridge, just leave it covered with a cloth away from any direct heat.
+Do not put it in the fridge; just leave it covered with a cloth away from any direct heat.

-- Give your puds a good beat adding 2 tablespoons of ice-cold water, strain through a fine sieve into a large jug.
+- Strain through a fine sieve into a large jug.
 Remove the pudding tin from the oven, ½ fill each cup and quickly get the tray back into the oven.
 Stand back and watch the magic happen.

 Serving Your Yorkshire Puddings: